 There are many warning signs indicating that you may have a misaligned jaw.
 Symptoms of potential neuromuscular imbalance include:

 Diagnosis begins by taking a comprehensive patient history and performing a thorough examination.
-During this examination, St. Joseph’s neuromuscular dentist Dr. Sven Erickson will check for 42 signs of neuromuscular imbalance.
+During this examination, St. Joseph’s neuromuscular dentist Dr. Andrea Godawa will check for 42 signs of neuromuscular imbalance.

 All of this information will be used to diagnose your condition and determine whether a bad bite is contributing to your problem.

-If Dr. Erickson determines that neuromuscular treatment would be beneficial, he will recommend a series of procedures that will work to relieve your symptoms and correct the alignment of your bite.
+If Dr. Godawa determines that neuromuscular treatment would be beneficial, she will recommend a series of procedures that will work to relieve your symptoms and correct the alignment of your bite.
 First, your head and neck muscles will be relaxed for 45 minutes using a TENS unit to electronically stimulate your nerves.
-This painless procedure deprograms the muscles, and Dr. Erickson can then more easily determine the ideal resting position for your bite.
+This painless procedure deprograms the muscles, and Dr. Godawa can then more easily determine the ideal resting position for your bite.

 Study models of the upper and lower teeth are then mounted using this bite, and an orthotic is fabricated to maintain this physiologically-comfortable relationship for a few months.
 Minor modifications to this orthotic may be made until your bite is in its optimal position.
 Once this is achieved, you will notice a considerable reduction in your TMJ symptoms.

-Finally, Dr. Erickson will transition you from the orthotic to a permanent phase II solution.
+Finally, Dr. Godawa will transition you from the orthotic to a permanent phase II solution.
 Options for maintaining this comfortable and stable jaw position include: